Renita1206/CS202/Questions.md

     Implement a Search function to search for an input SRN in tree.

 ## Week 8 (25th - 30th)
 -   Create a binary expression tree and evaluate result
 -   Delete a node from Binary Search Tree and reconstruct the tree after deletion

+## Week 9
+-   Check connectivity of a graph using DFS and compute components
+-   Traverse graph using BFS, use queue

+## Week 10